There was a period not so long ago when knowledge managed to get itself a rather bad reputation in some educational circles…

 I do understand why that happened.
-As a Biology teacher, I get deeply frustrated and grumpy when students try to rote learn their way through the subject.
+As a Biology teacher, I get deeply frustrated and grumpy when students try to rote-learn their way through the subject.
 I don’t want them memorising definitions in isolation, learning mark scheme phrases as if they’re practising Year 6 spellings, or chanting the stages of mitosis without understanding what’s actually happening inside the cell.
 I fight that battle constantly because I know how important understanding is.

-Somewhere along the way, I think we got confused.
-There was a necessary correction needed (for some), or perhaps a realignment, around how knowledge should be taught and used.
-But instead of concluding that knowledge needed to be taught better, more meaningfully and more deliberately, we seemed to arrive at a completely different conclusion: that knowledge shouldn’t sit at the foundation at all.
+Somewhere along the way, I think a sensible correction turned into something else.
+There was a necessary challenge to the way knowledge had sometimes been taught: badly, thinly, disconnected from meaning, and treated as if remembering something was the same as understanding it.
+But instead of concluding that knowledge needed to be taught better, more meaningfully and more deliberately, we seemed to arrive at a different conclusion altogether: that knowledge shouldn’t sit at the foundation at all.

 The problem was never knowledge itself.
-The problem was knowledge taught badly, knowledge taught without meaning, and knowledge taught as if remembering something was the same as understanding it.
+The problem was knowledge taught without meaning, knowledge taught without connection, and knowledge taught as if students could simply store it up without ever being asked to think with it.

 How Knowledge Became the Villain

-There were good reasons to challenge classrooms where students were expected to memorise disconnected facts without meaning, context or purpose.
-If learning becomes ‘remember this because I said so’, it’s not surprising at all that people would start looking for something better.
+The suspicion around knowledge didn’t come out of nowhere and there were good reasons to challenge classrooms where students were expected to memorise disconnected facts without meaning, context or purpose.
+If learning becomes ‘remember this because I said so’, it’s not surprising that people start looking for something better!

 I don’t think the issue was ever the intention.
 The issue was what happened when knowledge and skills started to be spoken about as if they were on opposite teams.

-Then once those ideas are wrapped in the language of care, it becomes even harder to question the framing.
-Nobody wants to sound as if they’re arguing against student voice, independence, creativity or joy.
-You end up looking like the educational equivalent of a Victorian workhouse manager, clutching a knowledge organiser and muttering about standards.
-Which is, admittedly, a tough sell.
+‘Critical thinking’ sounds more exciting than ‘secure knowledge’.
+‘Creativity’ sounds more appealing than ‘background knowledge’.
+‘Student-led inquiry’ sounds much more inspiring than ‘carefully sequenced content’.
+Once those ideas are wrapped in the language of care, it becomes even harder to question the framing, because nobody wants to sound as if they’re arguing against student voice, independence, creativity or joy.
+You end up looking like the educational equivalent of a Victorian workhouse manager, clutching a knowledge organiser and muttering about standards, which is, admittedly, a tough sell.

 But care isn’t the same as making learning feel easy in the moment.

 Sometimes care means doing the harder thing.
 It means giving students the roots they need before the winds arrive.
 It means teaching the knowledge, vocabulary and concepts that help them cope when the task becomes more complex, the question looks unfamiliar, or the support is gradually taken away.
+That isn’t uncaring; it’s part of how students become stronger.

 What Knowledge Does for Thinking